kubeshop/testkube/docs/contributing.md

 pacman -S plantuml # on arch linux
 ```

-Next run
+Then run:

 ```sh
 make diagrams
 ```

-to generate png files from puml files
+This generates png files from puml files

-TIP: If using vscode there is nice extension for live preview of plantuml files.
+TIP: If using vscode, there is a nice extension for the live preview of PlantUML files.